-A further description of the auditor's responsibilities for the audit of the financial statements is included in the Annex to this report.
-This description forms part of my auditor's report.
+A further description of the auditor's responsibilities for the audit of the financial statements is located at Annex A. This description forms part of my auditor's report.

 REPORT ON OTHER LEGAL AND REGULATORY REQUIREMENTS

 Auditor's Other Responsibilities arising from Law and Regulation